On DESI's DR2 exclusion of $\Lambda$CDM: The supernovae compilations

 We reproduce their figure here as Figure~\ref{f:DESY5} to emphasise this.
 There seems to be some level of inadvertent denial at play in the DESI paper's description of this, as it focuses on the irrelevant point that the best-fit $w_0$--$w_a$ is almost unchanged rather than the crucial point that the exclusion significance is much reduced, and that the DESY5 SNe alone are pulling DESI+CMB {\em towards} $\Lambda$CDM, not away (as to a lesser extent does Pantheon+).
 This was already noted for the DESI DR1 analysis by \cite{Gialamas} and subsequent papers discussed below.
 Figure 13 of \cite{DESIDR2} shows that this situation remains.

 Prompted by \cite{EfstSN}'s uncovering of a possible calibration mismatch in the low-redshift common DESY5/Pantheon+ sample (see also \cite{Huang} and our next subsection), \cite{Notari} constructed a `split' DESY5 likelihood that allows the relative calibration of the low- and high-redshift subsamples to float.
 This essentially removes the anchoring effect of the low-redshift sample and weakens the exclusion (to 1.7-sigma for an analysis using the DESI DR1 BAO data, after marginalising over the relative offset).
-This mimics the effect of removing the low-redshift sample entirely.
+We wish to empasise here that this mimics removing the low-redshift sample entirely.

 \cite{Vincenzi} re-assert their confidence in the DESY5 calibration in light of the above papers, through tracking of analysis improvements and differences in selection.
 But even if so, this still leaves us in a position where the actual DES SNe alone are pulling DESI+CMB quite strongly towards $\Lambda$CDM, with the low-redshift sample being largely responsible for the highest quoted exclusion.